A Short History of the Band

 He gave Wagner, Liszt and Tchaikowsky in the belief that he was educating his public.
 I gave Wagner, Liszt and Tchaikowsky in the hope that I was entertaining my public.33

 But for both the Europeans and Sousa they were sowing the seeds for the death of their movement, for it is the nature of entertainment music that, however interesting it is at the moment, it does not get inside the listener as does aesthetic music.
-The essence of the latter, introspection, universality and deeper emotions is why we still want to hear Bach, Mozart and Beethoven after two hundred years.
+The essence of the latter, introspection, universality and deeper emotions, is why we still want to hear Bach, Mozart and Beethoven after two hundred years.

 For a while, Sousa and his fine band were highly popular and Sousa became rich.
 But hiding in the wings was the industrial revolution.
 My old friend, Frederick Fennell, used to say that the Sousa Period was killed by the 5-cent movie, and that is quite true.
 The dramatic action of those first silent films created a level of entertainment which popular music could not match.
 And at nearly the same time radio became first available to the public and families would sit together around the radio listening to entertainment of a fascinating new kind.